 This minaret, the half-ruined ghostly tower to the left of the Delhi- Qutub road, is believed to be the existing structure from that tragedy.

-Today the tower lays in a tattered condition, enclosed in a park within a housing colony.
-While similar structures remain with similar structures destroyed in the grands of time.
-However, the surrounding serves a bit of silence, probably a reminder of the horrors of death that once served this place.
+Today the tower lies in a tattered condition, enclosed in a park within a housing colony.
+While similar structures remain destroyed in the grand of time, however, the surrounding serves a bit of silence, probably a reminder of the horrors of death that once served this place.

 A reminder of our heritage.